dili021/EZrecipeasy-recipe-sharing-network/README.md

 whatever is your set port.
 - Log in with username: `test_user` to have a look around, or create your own account.
-- You can follow/unfollow users, create posts and see posts of followed users on your timeline, and upload a profile picture and cover image.
+- You can upload a profile picture and cover image, follow/unfollow users, <br>
+post recipes and explore them manually or by using the search bar.

+## Testing

+- Testing is done with RSpec using FactoryBot factories and Capybara for integration tests. <br> to run them simply run `rspec` in your terminal while in the root folder of the app.

 ## Author